 As investment advisors, how do we add the most value for our clients?

-If you’ve read some of our other pieces, you know we are big fans of index investing as compared to active management.
+At Fiduciary Wealth Partners (FWP), this is a question we often ask ourselves.If you’ve read some of our other pieces, you know we are big fans of index investing as compared to active management.
 Some active managers have added value on a relative basis as compared to their appropriate indices, but at FWP we believe the evidence consistently points to the advantages of index funds (see our Say It Ain’t So, Joe

-commentary on active funds versus index strategies).A recent article on the views of Seth Klarman, who is one of the most well-respected active investors of our time, got me thinking more about this question.
+commentary on active funds versus index strategies).When we talk about how to add the maximum value for our clients, however, I don’t think how we are performing relative to an index is the most important question.A recent article on the views of Seth Klarman, who is one of the most well-respected active investors of our time, got me thinking more about this question.
 Below is a link to the piece, which gives a good overview of Klarman’s philosophy.
 Absolute, Not Relative Returns